Custom Account and User Level Filters

 - does not match - is not equal to the string you define

-- is above (#s only) - scores greater than the number you define will be subject to the action selected
+- is above (numbers only) - scores greater than the number you define will be subject to the action selected

-- is not above (#s only) - all scores equal to or less than the defined number will be subject to the action selected
+- is not above (numbers only) - all scores equal to or less than the defined number will be subject to the action selected

-- is not below (#s only) - all scores greater than or equal to the specified number will be subject to the action
+- is below (numbers only) - all scores below the defined number will be subject to the action.is not below (numbers only) - all scores greater than or equal to the specified number will be subject to the action

 - In the field below, enter the filter or characteristics you wish to use as the filter.
 (Regular expressions are accepted.)